benjaminwp18/CSDS293-Craftsmanship-Graphics/README.md

 Compile all source files with `javac`

+Run `TestAssignment2.testAssignment2`, `TestAssignment3.testPlaneMap`,
-Run `TestRectangle.testRectangle` as a JUnit test
+`TestAssignment3.testIndexPair`, and `TestAssignment3.testGrid` as a JUnit tests